lemasato/Steam-Account-Switcher/README.md

 - **/Path="executablePath parameters"**
     ⚠ Must be the last parameter ⚠
     Lets you customize the command ran after the process is complete.
-Remember to use quotation marks if the strings contain spaces.
+Remember to use quotation marks if the path contains spaces.

     Examples:
-    - `/Path=this/string/has/no/spaces`
+    - `/Path=this/path/has/no/spaces -parameter`
-    - `/Path="this/string/has -spaces"` or `/Path="this/path/has/spa ces"`
-    - `/Path=""this/path/has/spa ces" -this -string -has -spaces"`
+    - `/Path="this/path/has/spa ces" -parameter`